THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 At the Maimi Boat Show, we purchased and installed 1000W of solar panels with Genasun MPPT controllers that were not programmable.
 To that, we added a Philippi Monitoring System.
 Read more about our solar panels and the install in Palmetto.

-- AGM batteries have 50% depth of discharge per charge cycle
+- AGM batteries have a 50% depth of discharge per charge cycle

 - LiFePO4 batteries have 80% depth of discharge per charge cycle